-Frontline released an hour-long documentary delving into the behavior of serial sexual predator Harvey Weinstein.
+Frontline released an hour-long documentary delving into the behaviour of serial sexual predator Harvey Weinstein.
 In it, we see not what Weinstein did, but how those around helped to conceal his decades of abuse.

 There is a lot of ground covered in the documentary, which starts at the beginning of his career in the '70s.
 Aided by interviews with former co-workers, victims, legal experts, and journalists, a dark and unflattering portrait of "Hollywood's open secret" is painted.